-Before we talk about how to apply that high-gloss finish to your masterpiece, here's a bonus reason to love style-I bet you chose your major because you're passionate about sharing it.
-In your classes you've studied how to solve problems like reducing athletic injuries, improving parenting skills, or teaching children the arts.
-Maybe you've wished these athletes, parents, or teachers could learn what you have.
+Before we talk about how to apply that high-gloss finish to your masterpiece, here's a bonus reason to love style-I bet you're majoring in the social sciences because you want to help people.
+In your classes you've studied how to solve problems like preventing teen suicide, improving parenting skills, and reducing athletic injuries.
+Maybe you've wished these teens, parents, or athletes could learn what you have.
 Unfortunately though, these people aren't likely to read textbooks or academic journal articles because they're . . . not exactly not boring.
 How can you get these solutions into the hands of the people who need them?
 The answer is style.
-A scholar who can transform stacks of dense research into a creation as clear as oxygen and as gripping as a mystery novel can change the course of history.
+A scientist who can transform stacks of dense research into a concoction as clear as oxygen and as gripping as a mystery novel can change the course of history.
 My proof?
 We'll meet her at the end of this chapter.